 They are also tales of a world gone by.
 With planes and better roads, trains have been relegated to less of a functional mode of transportation and more of a luxury affair.

-But a few routes are still best covered from the railway window and travel companies are still offering a once in a lifetime experience on board luxury trains.
+But a few routes are still best covered from the railway window and travel companies are still offering a once in a lifetime experience on board luxury trains like the Glacier Express in Switzerland.
 In fact, this travel niche is expanding.

 Golden Eagle Luxury Trains has been running private train journeys across much of the world for the last 25 years with its signature Moscow to Ulaan Bataar during the Nadaam Festival a must for train lovers.
 The trans-siberian journey can be done in simpler and more affordable versions, but nothing speaks of the grandeur of Russia’s 19th and early 20th century as the splendour of the Golden Eagle.